 FMTAC is licensed in New York State as both a direct insurer and as a reinsurer.
-When FMTAC is a direct insurer, it may reinsure all or a portion of its potential liabilities with commercial reinsurers.
-FMTAC retains independent entities to handle the claims administration process.
-FMTAC may deposit certain of its assets in trust with third parties in order to secure its insurance or reinsurance obligations under some of the insurance policies
+When FMTAC is a deposit certain of its assets in trust with third parties in order to secure its insurance or reinsurance obligations under some of the insurance policies.